mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 either the GPS data from the package or the LPWAN tag reading from the warehouse.

-> The entire industry continually requires chains such as Mobius or MXC to feed
+> The entire industry continually requires chains such as MXC to feed
 > other chains smart contracts and the interdependent information to the
 > applications.

 Oracles are third party services which are not part of the blockchain consensus mechanism.
 The main challenge with Oracles is that people need to trust these sources of information.
 Whether a website or a sensor, the source of information needs to be consistently trustworthy.
-In order to solve these issues, Oracles have different trusted computing techniques.
+In order to solve these issues, MXC proposed data as NFTs to work as Oracles.

 ### 7.1 Goals of the design

-Blockchains support Oracles in order to assist with fetching external data.
-The reason for this comes from the fact that blockchain applications, such as Bitcoin scripts and smart contracts cannot access and fetch data directly.
-As a result, they require pricing feeds for assets and financial applications and weather-related information for peer-to-peer insurance, all written with smart contracts.
-Here we define the goals of the MXProtocol data market with respect to designing for Oracles:
+Blockchains support NFTs in order to assist with exchanging external data.
+The reason for this comes from the fact that blockchain applications, such as OpenSea and RMRK, exchanges external data like pictures, music files between each other.
+As a result, they require location, real-world data feeds for assets and financial applications and weather-related information for peer-to-peer insurance, all written with NFTs.
+Here we define the goals of the MXProtocol data market with respect to designing for Data NFT:

 - Facilitate data usage between different blockchains
 - Establish a trusted resource for the external Oracles
 - Stack up the data for later purchase
-- Enable purchase of a live data stream
+- Enable purchase of a live real-world data stream
 - Provide APIs for non-blockchain applications to access the data
-- Settle all monetary transfers within MXC

 ### 7.2 Design and implementation

-The MXProtocol Inter-Chain Data Market provides an effective method to feed the other smart contracts with LPWAN data captured by sensors or end devices.
+The MXProtocol Inter-Chain Data Market that built on both Ethereum and DataHighway blockchain provides an effective method to feed the other applications with LPWAN data NFT captured by sensors or end devices.

 <a name="fig7"> </a>
 <figure>